idaholab/moose/framework/doc/content/finite_volumes/linear_fv_design.md

 - The data members that enable quadrature-based evaluation of the variable are only used when interfacing with other MOOSE systems such as [UserObjects](UserObject.md), [AuxKernels](AuxKernel.md) or [Postprocessors](Postprocessor.md).
 These data members are not used during the solve.
+For this reason, the preferred avenue for interfacing with these variables should be the [functor system](Functors/index.md).

 ## Linear FV Kernels